tbpassin/gf4-project/recent_changes.md

+### Devel Branch 1.51   11-18-2023
+- Macro button changes label to "Recording" when in the recording state.
+- Fix unintialized variable "ascender" in cmdwin.py

+### Devel Branch 1.5   7-23-2023
+Now works with recent versions of MatPlotlib (i.e., > 2.6.3).

 ### Devel Branch 1.5b5  4-23-2023, 4-28-2023
 - Fix "no data" bug when the last non-comment line is a ENDDATASET special comment.
 - Ignore trailing comments while checking whether data is csv.